Manage

 • Bonus tip: peer-to-peer recognition allows employees to recognize their managers when they do something the employee appreciates, which will cause the manager to repeat that behavior.
 This strengthens team bonds and improves manager performance.

 • Upskill them.
-Manager dissatisfaction and burnout happens in part because they don’t have avenues of growth.
+Manager dissatisfaction and burnout happen in part because they don’t have avenues of growth.
 Career development is important for everyone, and managers are no different.
 Ensure they have ways to learn new skills, gain new responsibilities, and have a way to grow their career in a way that’s meaningful for them.

-• Take pressure off them.
+• Take the pressure off them.
 Flexible work is one of the best cures for burnout.
 Ensure managers have as much freedom as possible to work in the way that best suits them and their team.
 Also, give them time to relax and recharge without work stress getting in the way.

 • Don’t overload them.
 Regularly assess manager workloads to ensure they aren’t drowning in work.
 Revise your workflows to give them time to take care of projects before new ones come around.
 And make sure the tasks taking up the majority of their time are ones they enjoy and have the resources to complete.